webtimemachine/wtm2/README.md

 ## Open API Docs

-To see the Opne API Specification navigate to /
+To see the Open API Specification navigate to / of your API running on the port you have enter in the .env.
+Ex: [http://localhost:5000/](http://localhost:5000/)

 # How to deploy your own Backend of WTM